wacncontent/CustomizeTool/addCommentOutput/articles/azure-portal/insights-how-to-scale.md

 ## Scaling based on a pre-set metric

 If you want the number of instances to automatically adjust based on a metric, select the metric you want in the **Scale by** dropdown.
-For example, for an **App Service plan** you can scale by **CPU Percentage**.
+For example, for an <!-- deleted by customization **Azure Websites --><!-- keep by customization: begin --> **App Service <!-- keep by customization: end --> plan** you can scale by **CPU Percentage**.

 1. When you select a metric you'll get a slider, and/or, text boxes to enter the number of instances you want to scale between: